-Because evening students commute to and from classes, do not receive meal plans, and do not have access to the full range of degrees designed for traditional day students, the tuition fee is substantially below the day rates.
-(See Tuition and Miscellaneous Fee Chart.)
+Because Adult Degree Program students commute to and from classes, do not receive meal plans, and do not have access to the full range of degrees designed for traditional day students, the tuition fee is substantially below the day rates.
+(See Tuition and Fees Chart.)
 Courses taken during the daytime carry the full-tuition rate.

-Although University scholarships are not available to Metro students, they should apply for non-University scholarships.
+Although University scholarships are not available to Adult Degree Program students, they should apply for non-University scholarships.
 Also, residents of the state of Alabama are eligible to receive the Alabama Student Grant if they meet the eligibility requirements.
 Evening students may also apply for other types of federal financial aid programs such as Pell grants and student loans.
 Financial Aid Applications may be requested by calling the Office of Financial Aid at (205) 726-2905.